 8. Try forcing water pressure.

 Aim a handheld showerhead hose directly into the toilet bowl from above at full pressure.
-Focus the jet stream on obvious clogged areas while rapidly turning the hose to break up the paper using strong agitation and current.
+Focus the jet stream on clogged areas while rapidly turning the hose to break up the paper using intense agitation and current.
 Shut off immediately if water begins to rise in the bowl.

 9. Use a toilet auger.

-Some specialised tools involve manually inserting a flexible cable, continuous coil or cup apparatus into the toilet and maneuvering them in a controlled manner to break up obstructions frictionally.
-Techniques vary by tool design, so read instructions carefully.
-Take precautions for safety and proper use.
+Some specialised tools involve manually inserting a flexible cable, continuous coil, or cup apparatus into the toilet and maneuvering it in a controlled manner to break up obstructions frictionally.
+Techniques vary by tool design, so read instructions carefully and take precautions for safety and proper use.

 10. Seek an automatic toilet auger.

-As a last resort, locate, borrow, or rent a powered toilet auger designed for drain cleaning professional use.
-They work quickly, with an electric motor automatically turning the auger cable while pressurised water jets help flush out debris.
-Monitor its progress and use care to prevent porcelain damage.
+Locate, borrow, or rent a powered toilet auger designed for drain cleaning professionals as a last resort.
+These augers work quickly, with an electric motor automatically turning the auger cable while pressurised water jets help flush out debris.
+Monitor their progress and use care to prevent porcelain damage.
 Know when to call in capable help instead.

 FAQs